Stilic/Funkin-Lua/README.md

 Stilic - Newer repo owner, he's very cool

-Arthur Animations/Code - Main idea and smallest tiny bit of code
+Arthur Animations/Code - Main idea, logo creator.

 ## ⚠️!!
 FAQ !!⚠️
 Q: Can we use this to make mods?